2600hz/docs-sysadmin/doc/intro/storefwd.md

 ## PCMU

 Plain old audio, uncompressed (64k) regular phone line.

-PCMU is OK if you can guarantee the audio signal is consistent around 200-300ms latency

-T.38 - At least two sides must understand T.38 to use it
+PCMU is OK if you can guarantee the audio signal is consistent around 200-300ms latency.
+T.38 - At least two sides must understand T.38 to use it:

 Negotiation was be successful between the two sides.
 Who negotiates first?

 v0, v1, v2, v3, ECM, v17 - Max Speed (14400/9600)